Biblical Date: Pre 2100BC

 Following Noah’s great flood, as his family and descendants spread out over the lands, we can readily imagine healthy communities taking shape with systems and laws agreed to manage day-to-day life and give thanks to God for his great love.

 However, not everything was so idyllic.
-In Babylon, as the population increased, the people decided to build a city with a huge tower reaching to the heavens.
-It was a self-indulgent folly, they wanted power and hoped their people could ditch their nomadic lifestyle and instead, the city’s name would become famous and people would travel to them to admire their stunning tower!
+In the land of Shinar, as the population increased, the people decided to build a city with a huge tower reaching to the heavens.
+It was a self-indulgent folly, they wanted power and hoped their people could ditch their nomadic lifestyle and instead, the city’s name would become famous and people would travel to them to admire their stunning structure!

 As God looked down on their work and plans, He was offended saying, “If as one people, all sharing a common language they have begun to do this, then nothing they plan to do will be beyond them”.
 (Genesis 11:6)